 - Delight your eyes with the bread’s beautiful golden crust, making it a visually stunning addition.

-Ingredients for Christmas Bread
+Ingredients for Winter holiday Bread

 Here’s what you’ll need to make this delicious dish: